aaryan2134/JPMC-Quant-Challenge-2022/CONTRIBUTING.md

 When contributing to this repository, please feel free to discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## What can you contribute?

+There are numerous ways to contribute to this project, like providing solutions with explanations, fixing any errors, adding missing information, codes, links to online answers for any of the problems, and so on.

 ## How do I make a contribution?

 If you've never made an open source contribution before or you are wondering how contributions work in our project?
 Here's a quick rundown!